 - Mychelle Sun Shield Sun Stick-This is one of my favorite sun care products.
 It’s so easy to apply it and it goes on with a bit of coverage.
 It’s thick so I don’t use it as an everyday SPF but because it’s SPF 50, I use it when outside for a prolonged time.

-- Thorne Vitamin C Supplement-Taking a vitamin C supplement is a great idea to help improve immune function as well as skin health and healing.
+- Acerola (vitamin C)-Taking a vitamin C supplement is a great idea to help improve immune function as well as skin health and healing.

 - J. Raincloud Organics Anti Wrinkle Eye Serum-I had to add my eye serum because it is so high in antioxidants as well as cartenoids which can help the skin from the inside out.
 I have had several reviews of this item claiming that it got them through the summer without sunburns or sun damage.
 This product is not to be used in the sun.
 It’s to be added to your normal skin care routine and can be applied all over the face.

 - UV Protection Sun Hat-I think wearing a hat is very important when out in the sun.
 The skin on the face and chest are so much more susceptible to damage and a hat can easily protect those areas.